Nhungvoooo/nhung/content/pages/blog/what-is-a-design-system.md

   Through the IIBA™ Business Analysis Certification coaching, give a valuable insights into methodologies such as BA techniques, stakeholder analysis, and business requirements.
-With a strong focus on the Business Analysis Body of Knowledge (BABOK) V3, the certification has equipped me with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions, and evaluating the effectiveness of implemented solutions.
+With a strong focus on the Business Analysis Body of Knowledge (BABOK) V3, the certification has equipped with a deeper understanding of facilitating stakeholder communication, conducting strategic analyses to align solutions, and evaluating the effectiveness of implemented solutions.